-Contact Point Name: Raili Allmae E-mail: raili.allmae@kliimaministeerium.ee Name: Andro Truuverk E-mail: andro.truuverk@kliimaministeerium.ee Funding commitment 1 150 000 € Anticipated number of projects to be funded 1 Maximum funding per awarded project / per partner 150 000 € Eligible types of organisations Eligible types of organisations Eligible types of organisations 1. the classical content of the classical conte L.1.
-The Principal Investigator is a researcher who acts as the Estonian eam leader in the project proposal.
-The Principal Investigator is responsible for how the Estonia's part in the grant budget is allocated and how Estonia's part in the project is executed in case of a positive unding decision.
-The Principal Investigator: L.1.1.
-Must have an updated public profile in the Estonian Research information System (ETIS) by the submission deadline; L.1.2.
+Name: Raili Allmae Contact Point E-mail: raili.allmae@kliimaministeerium.ee Name: Andro Truuverk E-mail: andro.truuverk@kliimaministeerium.ee Funding commitment 150 000 € Anticipated number of projects to be funded 1 Maximum funding per awarded project / per partner 150 000 € 1.
+Project Participants 1.1.
+The Principal Investigator is a researcher who acts as the Estonian team leader in the project proposal.
+The Principal Investigator is responsible for how the Estonia's part in the grant budget is allocated and how Estonia's part in the project is executed in case of a positive funding decision.
+The Principal Investigator: 1.1.1.
+Must have an updated public profile in the Estonian Research Information System (ETIS) by the submission deadline; 1.1.2.
 Must hold a doctoral degree or an equivalent qualification.
-The degree must be awarded at the latest by the submission deadline of the grant application; L.1.3.
-Must have published or received formal acceptance for at least three articles that comply with the requirements of Clause 1.1 of the ETIS classification of publications, or at least five articles that comply with the requirements of Clause 1.1.
-A monograph rears prior to the proposal submission deadline.1 International patents are equalled with publications specified under Clause 1.1.
-A monograph ETIS Clause 2.1) is equalled with three publications specified in Clause 1.1 if the number of authors is three or fewer.
+The degree must be awarded at the latest by the submission deadline of the grant application; Eligible types of organisations 1.1.3.
+Must have published or received formal acceptance for at least three articles that comply with the requirements of Clause 1.1 of the ETIS classification of publications, or at least five articles that comply with the requirements of Clauses 1.1, 1.2, 2.1 or 3.1, within the last five calendar years prior to the proposal submission deadline.1 International patents are equalled with publications specified under Clause 1.1.
+A monograph (ETIS Clause 2.1) is equalled with three publications specified in Clause 1.1 if the number of authors is three or fewer.
 If the applicant has been on pregnancy and maternity or parental leave or performed compulsory service in the Defence Forces, or has another acceptable reason, they can request the publication period requirement to be extended by the relevant period of time.